Macros

 defw UP

 It would be nicer if each keypress and label were on one line.
-We can do this with a macro:
+We can do this

 MACRO KEY_HANDLER key,label